MetPX/sarracenia/doc/subscriber.rst

 will start up some sr_subscribe processes as configured by CMC.conf and others to match NWS.conf.
 Sr stop will also do what you would expect.
 As will sr status.
+Note that there are 5 sr_subscribe processes start with the CMC configuration and 3 NWS ones.
+These are *instances* and share the same download queue.

 High Priority Delivery